-ESI will utilize Job Safety Analysis, as shown in Appendix D, for material removal, transportation, disposal, and restoration operations to identify PPE requirements as risk mitigation measures to reduce exposure to health and safety hazards IAW DOD 4145.26-M, C11.
-Job Safety Analysis's have been added for either the Contained Burn Chamber or Kiln Disposal Unit operations.
+ESI will utilize Job Safety Analysis, as shown in Appendix C, for material removal, transportation, disposal, and restoration operations to identify PPE requirements as risk mitigation measures to reduce exposure to health and safety hazards IAW DOD 4145.26-M, C11.
 PPE requirements for ESI operators will be identified in SOPs for material removal, transportation, disposal, and restoration operations IAW DOD 4145.26-M, C3.3 and C15.9.
-ESI will procure and provide any PPE required protecting ESI operators from identified health and safety hazards during the material removal, transportation, disposal, and restoration operations IAW OSHA 1910 Subpart I.
+ESI will procure and provide any PPE required protecting ESI operators from identified health and safety hazards during the material removal, transportation, disposal, and restoration operations IAW DOD 4145.26-M, C3.4 material removal, transportation operators from identified health and safety hazards during the material removal, transportation, disposal, and restoration operations IAW OSHA 1910 Subpart I.

-ESI will use all 100% long sleeve cotton coveralls, cotton undergarments, hard hats (magazines only), safety glasses/face shields (specific tasks), steel toed shoes, leather gloves (specific tasks), dust masks (optional), and appropriate respirators for confined space entry in either the Contained Burn Chamber or Kiln Disposal Unit for ESI personnel handling containers and materials and conducting material disposal operations.
-ESI will provide wash stations and soap for all personnel to use.
+ESI will use all 100% long sleeve cotton coveralls, cotton undergarments, hard hats (magazines only), safety glasses/face shields (specific tasks), steel toed shoes, leather gloves (specific tasks), dust masks (optional), and appropriate respirators for confined space entry in the Contained Burn Chamber for ESI personnel handling containers and materials and conducting material disposal operations.
+ESI will provide eyewashes (CBC, Pollution Control Equipment, and Staging Area) and wash stations and soap for all personnel to use.
 Proper personal hygiene such as washing hands and face prior to breaks, lunch, and end of day will required by ESI for all personnel working at this site.